Real Kindness

 and how I could encourage him, I was hurt and felt I had a right to be

 unkind.
-So while I wrote him praising letters, telling him how much
+So while I wrote him praising letters, telling him how

 I loved and missed him, all along I was dating other men.
 But as